SkafteNicki/dtu_mlops/s7_deployment/apis.md

     5. Check that everything is working by going to the corresponding localhost page
         <http://localhost/items/5?q=somequery>

+9. (Optional) In module [M15 on unittesting](../s5_continuous_integration/unittesting.md) you learned how to write unittest for your data pipeline and model.
+It should come as no surprise that the same can also be done for your API.
+Doing so should be able to tell you if your API is working as you expect it to do.
+The only complication regarding APIs is that you need a server doing testing, and we cannot use `uvicorn` for this.
+Checkout this [page](https://fastapi.tiangolo.com/tutorial/testing/) on how to test `FastAPI` application, and add a file called `test_api.py` to your `tests` folder with appropriate tests for your API.

 This ends the module on APIs.
 If you want to go further in this direction we highly recommend that you checkout [bentoml](https://github.com/bentoml/BentoML) that is an API standard that focuses solely on creating easy to understand APIs and services for machine learning applications.
 Additionally, we can also highly recommend checking out